How to Expand Leadership with Gratitude

 - End your day with an act of gratitude, then go home.

-Everyone on your team should hear a specific thank you – from you – at least fifty times a year.
+Everyone of your direct reports should hear a specific thank you – from you – at least once a week.

 The act of gratitude: